inetsys/inetsys-angular-seed/readme.md

 * src/utils/raw-request.js

   Configure your app to use RAW-HTML-BODY-OLD-FASHION requests, this will remove the JSON-body configuration by default in angular!!

+  Add this file with caution!
+There is no turning back!

 ## Installation